MY-Voice-Canada/my_voice_app/README.md

 # MY Voice's Official App

 Welcome to [MY Voice Canada's](https://www.myvoicecanada.com) official app!
 This _youth-made_ app allows you to read **articles from our magazine**, **ask questions that can be answered by professional youth councilors**, **connect with other Muslim adolescents nearby**, and much more!!!
-The rest of this document outlines the app and its technicalities and contains some meta information about the team behind it...
+The rest of this document outlines the app and its technicalities, and contains some information about the team behind it...

 ## App Layout & Screenshots

-(Insert screenshots of finale version here...)
+(Insert screenshots of final version here...)

 ## Technicalities